A geometric characterization of planar Sobolev extension domains

 \subsection{Necessity in the Jordan case}

-In this section we will prove Theorem~\ref{neceJordan}.
-Recall that the existence of our extension operator guarantees that $\Omega$ is a John domain with a constant $J$ only depending on $p$ and the norm of $E.$ In what follows, $J$ refers to this constant.
-For notational simplicity, we first consider the case $z_1,\,z_2 \in \partial\wz \Omega=\partial \Omega$.
+In this section we prove Theorem~\ref{neceJordan}.
+Recall that the existence of our extension operator guarantees that $\Omega$ is a John domain with a constant $J$ only depending on $p$ and the norm of $E;$ see e.g.\ \cite[Theorem 6.4] {kos1990}, \cite[Theorem 3.4]{gore1990}, \cite[Theorem 4.5]{nava1991} and references therein.
+In what follows, $J$ refers to this constant.
+Because of technical issues, we first consider the case $z_1,\,z_2 \in \partial\wz \Omega=\partial \Omega$ with $z_2\neq z_1.$